The North transept is a mirror of the South transept, except that much of the West side is filled with the Cathedral pipe organ. INDEX

 The one memorial on the North wall remembers those of the congregation who were members of the Glasgow Sutherland Association who were killed in WWI.
 [Photo Credit: historylinks]

 We come to the East wall of the transept, noticing that the windows of the side walls of the transept are not stained glass.
-However, there are various memorials on this wall.
+However, at the far end is the framed Cathedral charter, and as well, there are various memorials on this wall.

 First Memorial.
 This is another War Memorial, remembering those of the 93rd Sutherland Highlanders who gave their lives in operations before ‘New Orleans’ (1814 – 1815).
 The Battle of New Orleans, fought on January 8, 1815, was the culmination of a month-long series of skirmishes between US and British forces in southern Louisiana.
 The battle was the final major engagement of the War of 1812. ••• Second Memorial: This memorial remembers William G. Murray (1890 – 1918) and his younger brother Alexander Murray (1895 – 1915) both killed in action serving with the Seaforth Highlanders.